×

 Eclogite vs Appinite Characteristics

 Though some rocks look identical, they have certain characteristics which distinguish them from others.
 Characteristics of rocks include texture, appearance, color, fracture, streak, hardness etc. Eclogite vs Appinite characteristics assist us to distinguish and recognize rocks.
 Also you can check about Properties of Eclogite and Properties of Appinite.
 Learn more about Eclogite vs Appinite in the next section.
 The interior uses of Eclogite include Decorative aggregates and Interior decoration whereas the interior uses of Appinite include Decorative aggregates, Homes and Interior decoration.
 Due to some exceptional properties of Eclogite and Appinite, they have various applications in construction industry.
-The uses of Eclogite in construction industry include Not yet used and that of Appinite include As dimension stone, Cement manufacture, For road aggregate, Making natural cement, Manufacture of magnesium and dolomite refractories.
+The uses of Eclogite in construction industry include and that of Appinite include As dimension stone, Cement manufacture, For road aggregate, Making natural cement, Manufacture of magnesium and dolomite refractories.

 More about Eclogite and Appinite